Isaac Asimov wrote or edited so many books that the number can swallow the man.

 Before Asimov, robots in popular fiction were often monsters, servants, or blunt symbols of industrial fear.
 Asimov did something smarter.
 He treated them as design problems and moral problems.
 Britannica notes that his robot stories, later gathered in I, Robot, were governed by the famous Three Laws of Robotics.

 This is why Asimov still shows up in discussions of artificial intelligence.
-Not because he predicted current technology with precision, but because he gave generations of readers a framework for thinking about human-made intelligence as a problem of rules, loopholes, and ethics.
+He did not predict modern technology with precision, but he gave generations of readers a way to think about human-made intelligence as a problem of rules, loopholes, and ethics.

 Foundation made history itself the protagonist